Kerry James Marshall: Portrait of the Artist as a Shadow of His Former Self (1980)

 The painting Portrait of the Artist as a Shadow of His Former Self (1980) was a departure for Marshall, and was the first painting he made of a Black figure.
 Prior to this work, Marshall was working in collage.
 It is a small painting, made with egg tempera on paper.
 It was created primarily in shades of black and depicts the bust of a black man with a large white smile and gapped teeth.
-Since 2019, this painting lives in the collection at Los Angeles County Museum of Modern Art (LACMA).
+Since 2019, this painting is housed in the collection at Los Angeles County Museum of Modern Art (LACMA).

 Voyager (1992)

 Marshall based several of his pieces in the early 1990s on actual events in American history.
 One such painting,Voyager, painted in 1992, has special pertinence in a discussion of race issues in the United States because Marshall based it on a "luxury schooner ... secretly outfitted to carry African slaves".
 Symbols of this representation abound, from the two black figures in the boat and the flowers draped around the woman's neck to the contrast between the light and airy clouds and the darkness of the upper background.
 A skull lies in the water, just beneath the ship, hinting at the doomed future of the Africans, and the unknown woman has an expression of uneasiness.
 He thus brings to the forefront the irony of a ship with a beautiful, high-class appearance and a dark secret purpose, forcing people to think about something they would rather forget.